 In the course of defining an open standard, an open source reference implementation may be released.
 But we believe that that it is important to our client community, and the financial community as a whole, to make the BLPAPI interface free-use now.
 For our customers as well as other participants in the financial technology space, the free-use release of the interface is actually the more important step.
 This gives them the freedom to start standardizing their own applications on a widely-used, free interface.

 In the future, Bloomberg hopes to submit the BLPAPI interface as a candidate for open standardization.
 Bloomberg will encourage the formation of an independent standards committee, comprised of vendors and Bloomberg customers.
 The committee’s mandate would be to design successive versions of the interface, define standards, and create compliance tests.

-Successive releases of BLPAPI will come with the same MIT-style licensing terms is given in the Open Market Data Initiative whitepaper, available at http://www.openbloomberg.com.
+Successive releases of BLPAPI will come with the same MIT-style licensing terms as given in the Open Market Data Initiative whitepaper, available at Bloomberg Labs.
 Minor incompatible changes may be introduced with later releases of the BLPAPI interface as it evolves into a vendor-independent, open standard.
 For example, options specific to Bloomberg as a service provider may be moved into a generic configuration object.

 API users who are not (or not yet) Bloomberg customers will soon have a public discussion forum where they can participate in the global API user community, ask questions about API usage, and help to answer others’ questions to build an API knowledge base.

 The free-use MIT-style license gives users a lot of flexibility to develop applications that leverage the BLPAPI interface’s technology, without cost or restriction.